Laravel 10 Eloquent Has One Through Relationship Tutorial

 Open any controller say DataController.php file from /app/Http/Controllers folder.

-Here, we have created a method in which we use model method as a property.
+Here, you can see a method in which we used model method as a property.

 <?php